 So if I don’t have any kind of experience in teaching, a CELTA preparation course will help me start or have some knowledge.

-You don’t have to be experienced, because CELTA was designed for people who’ve never taught before, so you can be a completely inexperienced teacher and you could be an experienced teacher, that’s absolutely fine, but it doesn’t matter.
+You don’t have to be experienced, because CELTA was designed for people who’ve never taught before, so you can have no experience and apply for the CELTA course or you could be an experienced teacher, that’s absolutely fine, but it doesn’t matter.
 The level of experience is not a problem, inexperienced and experienced, you’re both welcome.

 Is there a possibility that if I apply I’d get rejected, to the CELTA preparation course?